LieutenantCrunch/mudae-ranker/README.md

 - Anilist breaks down series a bit differently from Mudae.
 For example, Mudae lists Sinon as being from "Sword Art Online", but Anilist lists her as being from "Sword Art Online II", so her image lookup fails.
 - Sometimes Anilist spells characters differently from Mudae.
 For example, Anilist might have "Lelei la Lelena" instead of "Lelei la Lalena", "Kisara Tendo" instead of "Kisara Tendou", or "Asuna Yuuki" instead of "Asuna".
 This app tries to handle most of the differences, but it can't catch every case.
 If you see a case that you think would be easy to handle, feel free to submit an Issue **with** the algorithm to resolve the difference.
 - Finally, some series aren't on Anilist, especially when it comes to games, so images will not be returned for those.

+## Important Notes
+- Make sure you don't save your exports with ANSI encoding, it's entirely possible they could have special characters that will get lost if you save with the wrong encoding, and that would cause bad things.
+- Stopping ranking midway triggers the most complicated state of this app.
+If any bugs are going to show up, this is where I expect them to show.
+If you like to read (there will be no tl;dr), here's an attempted explanation of what's going on behind the scenes and what you can expect:
+  - You can think of your characters as being split up into two different lists, the ranked characters and the unranked characters.
+  - Ranked characters ones that you specifically made a decision on by clicking on them in the ranking popup, whereas unranked are all the rest
+  - When you stop ranking, all of the ranked characters are going to be placed at the front of the list
+  - Since you'll be back in "edit mode", you'll be able to drag characters around, mark them as skip, and delete them.
+I'll refer to these three operations as re-sorting the character.
+  - If you re-sort unranked characters and all of your re-sorts are purely outside of the ranked characters, everything is fairly safe.
+  - If you re-sort unranked characters into the middle of ranked characters, re-sort ranked characters within themselves, or re-sort ranked characters out into the unranked characters, this is where it gets complicated.
+  - At any given time as you rank characters, there is one particular character that the app is trying to get you to rank.
+If you made at least one decision on that character, they become the special "in-progress" character.
+  - If you drag and drop the in-progress character within the ranked characters, the app will accept your decision as deliberate and will move on to the next character once you resume ranking.
+  - If you move an unranked character into the ranked characters, it will become a ranked character, the app will accept your decision as deliberate and will either continue with the in-progress character or will grab the next character for ranking once you resume ranking.
+  - If you move a ranked character into the unranked characters, it will become an unranked character and you will be shown that character again later on.
+- If you have your harem sorted before you go into this app and you're worried about something getting messed up, I recommend importing from $mmas and then immediately using the Export All Characters button to get your save dump followed by the Generate Sort Commands button to get your sort commands.